 A dual battery simply describes a battery system with a second or auxiliary battery that has been installed in addition to the vehicle’s original factory-fitted battery.

-The second battery is usually placed in a dedicated space on a purpose-built tray in a vehicle’s engine bay, or in the cabin, or in the tray (if it’s a ute), or load space at the rear.
+The second battery is usually placed in a dedicated space on a purpose-built tray in a vehicle’s engine bay, cabin, rear-most load space, or in the tray (if the vehicle is a ute).

 The aim of the extra power supply is to provide your campsite with readily available and consistent power, while not draining your main battery.
-Usually, a dual battery setup for a fridge is an off-road tourer’s ‘first cab off the rank’ in the realm of auxiliary power because keeping your food (and beers!) cold in a portable fridge is an integral factor in any happy trip away.
+Usually, a dual battery setup for a fridge prompts a 4WD tourer’s first foray into the realm of auxiliary power because keeping your food (and beers!) cold in a portable fridge is an integral factor in any happy trip away.

-Your vehicle’s battery and alternator* are responsible for powering all vehicle-based gear while the engine is running; your second battery is responsible for powering all other camp-based gear, such as your 12V portable fridge, lights, laptops, inverters etc, when you are stopped and turned the ignition off. (*The alternator charges both batteries.)
+Your vehicle’s battery and alternator (the latter charging both batteries) are responsible for powering all vehicle-based gear while the engine is running; your second battery is responsible for powering all other camp-based gear, such as your 12V portable fridge, lights, laptops, inverters etc, when you are stopped and the ignition is turned off.

-A real-world dual battery setup will include a dual battery isolator, a dual battery monitor, all the necessary wiring and more.
+A real-world dual battery setup includes a dual battery isolator, a dual battery monitor, all the necessary wiring and more.
 A dual battery isolator ensures that the two batteries are charged in order to keep the two power supplies topped up and working.

 Please note: An OME twin start-up battery setup – in which both batteries are intended as start-up batteries only – is not a dual-battery system, but the wiring can be sorted out to suit that system.